Manufacturing PMI USA

 ISM Manufacturing PMI (US)

-Manufacturing production was increasing in the US last year as the ISM manufacturing PMI report tells us.
+Manufacturing production was increasing in the US last year, as the ISM manufacturing PMI report tells us.
 September's report showed another really positive number.
 The final manufacturing PMI jumped higher in August as September's report showed, but October's report showed that this indicator had a slight cool-off in September, coming at 59.8 points down from 61.3 points in August.
 In October, it declined further to 57.7 points but in November, it bounced back again to 59.3 points.
-In December we saw a sharp reversal to 54.1 points and yet another jump in January to 56.6 points but last month's report which was for February showed another decline to 54.2 points.
+In December we saw a sharp reversal to 54.1 points and yet another jump in January to 56.6 points but March's month's report which was for February showed another decline to 54.2 points.
+The decline picked up pace and in May this indicator fell to 52.1 points and it fell further in June to 51.7 points.
+In July, ISM manufacturing was expected to increase slightly to 52.0 points, but it fell further to 51.2 points.
+In August, this indicator fell below 50 points, which means contraction, while in September it fell further to 47.8 points and markets panicked, sending the USD lower.
+This indicator was expected to show an improvement to 49.0 points, but it increased to 48.3 points only,which still means contraction.
 Please follow us for live coverage of this event by experienced market analysts.

 <% indicator.indicator_name %>

 <% indicator.indicator_value %>